 The Zoning Administration Division of the Department of Planning and Development, located in Suite 250 of the Herrity Building (12055 Government Center Pkwy) has an archive of “Street Files”.
 Files are organized by property type: residential, commercial, and acreage/forestral.
-Almost every address in Fairfax County has a file which may contain building permits, plats, photographs, and architectural drawings dating back to about the 1940s.
+Almost every address in Fairfax County has a file which may contain building permits, plats, photographs, and architectural drawings dating back to about the early 1950s.

 How can I get a copy of my residential construction plans?